Meeting the challenges of Acquired Nystagmus – a patient’s perspective

 In 2015 I experienced the sudden onset of acquired nystagmus (AN).
 This was completely without warning.
 It had an immediate and devastating impact on every aspect of my life and wellbeing.

-Not having a diagnosis about such a difficult and debilitating condition affected my mental health.
+Not having a diagnosis for such a difficult and debilitating condition affected my mental health.
 As a professional and successful person, this quickly became an existential crisis.

 Initially nystagmus manifested itself as a difficulty reading print.
 This quickly escalated and I became aware of oscillation.
 This occurred about a year after a routine sight test which had indicated my eye health and vision were good.